mikecornflake/uBee512Launcher/README.md

 # TODO

 ## Short term (planned for 0.5beta)
++ Implement --account (if rc file not in expected location)
-+ Add TMainFormValidator (ie, you've selected a Disk model, but no disks; you have different format disks in each drive...)
++ Add TMainFormValidator (ie, error if you've selected a Disk model, but no disks; warning if you have different format disks in each drive...)
 + Add Installation Aids (copy \*.sample files to appropriate locations.
 HTML summary of Repository Locations/ettiquette.
 Display Validator results)
 + Add "Issues" pane to summarise ALL issues
 + Add GPL licenses to uBee512Launcher, LGPL to IM_units.lpk